JWST occultation reveals unforeseen complexity in Chariklo's ring system: Methods

 which is calculated from the mass densities $\rho_1$ and $\rho_2$, and using the extinction coefficient $\kappa$\,=\,$\kappa^{abs}+\kappa^{scat}$, the sum of the absorption and scattering coefficients:

 where $\Delta s$ is the slab's length (the ring's thickness).
 A single-component model is obtained if $\rho_2=0$ is chosen.
 To calculate the extinction coefficients, we used the OPTOOL package \citep{optool}, which provides direct absorption and scattering coefficients ($\kappa_{abs}$ and $\kappa_{scat}$ in units of cm$^2$/g) for different types of materials and grain sizes.
 Previous studies based on reflectance spectra between 1998 and 2013 proposed an icy ring system around Chariklo and found that it may contain 20\% water ice and 80\% other materials, such as silicates, organics and small quantities of carbon \citep{Duffard2014}, which motivated our choice of materials to investigate: water ice, carbon and silicates.
-OPTOOL offers both amorphous and crystalline options for most materials, and we found no significant differences between these options for our measurements.
+OPTOOL offers both amorphous and crystalline options for most materials, and we found no significant differences between them in our measurements.
 Therefore, we used the amorphous option in our analysis.
-We tested different kinds of silicates, such as pyroxene with various magnesium contents, but found minimal impact on the solutions.
+We tested different types of silicates, including pyroxene with varying magnesium content, but found minimal impact on the solutions.
 Therefore, we used a pyroxene model with 100\% magnesium content, referred to as silicates hereafter.

-In general, although $E_P$ is a more observationally constrained value, compositional information is carried by the opacity estimates.
+In general, although $E_P$ is more observationally constrained, compositional information is carried by the opacity estimates.
 Model calculations (see Equation \ref{eq:tau13}) can provide only optical depth values for direct comparison.
 However, in $E_P$, this information is lost when it is combined with the radial width of the measurements.
 To compare the observed occultation opacities with our models, we consider the spectral energy distribution $F_*(\lambda)$ of the occulted star and each filter’s transmission curves $R(\lambda)$.
 For a specific filter $i$, the ratio of occulted and non-occulted photon counts is given by:

 where $p'(\lambda)$ is the wavelength-specific opacity, obtained from the model optical depths as $p'(\lambda)$\,=\,$1-e^{-\tau(\lambda)}$.